 You can also click the grey Unseat Candidates button to unseat individual candidates, rows, columns or full exam papers.

 You can unseat candidates from School > Examinations > Scheduling > Allocate Exam Rooms > Select the exam.

-To allocate students to a new room you can click the students you need to allocate, then using the pencil icon select Allocate Exam Room.
+To allocate students to a new room you can click the students you need to allocate, then using the Bulk action select Allocate Exam Room.
 You'll now see a drop-down with a quick summary of the students and their access arrangements.

 Now you have assigned candidates, you can generate seating plans and print them out: Creating and printing exam seating plans